SamanthaNeilen/JekyllBlog/BlogJekyll/_posts/2018-07-14-csharp-script-azure-functions-example.markdown

 <p>
 All the code from the following example can also be found in my <a href="https://github.com/SamanthaNeilen/AzureFunctionExamples" target="_blank">AzureFunctionExample repository</a> in the solution folder AzureFunction_CsharpScript.
 </p>
+**Table of contents:**
+* Table of Contents
+{:toc}
-<h3>Create an C# script Azure Function</h3>
+### Create an C# script Azure Function
 <p>
 Install npm and nodejs from the <a href="https://nodejs.org/en/" target="_blank">nodejs website</a>.
 </p>
 Install npm azure functions core tools using the command line.
-I used the v1 (.Net Framework version) using the command below.
+I used the v1 (.NET Framework version) using the command below.
 {% highlight shell %}
 npm install -g azure-functions-core-tools
 {% endhighlight %}
 <p>
 Append the package name with @core to install de v2 version.
-The v2 version is built on .Net Core and is currently still in preview (the same as with the compiled Azure Functions)
+The v2 version is built on .NET Core and is currently still in preview (the same as with the compiled Azure Functions)
 </p>
 <p>
 The files for the azure-function-core-tools are placed in %USER%\AppData\Roaming\npm on your disk.